iXsystems/cinder/driver/README.md

 ===========================

     This directiory holds all the iXsystem Cinder driver related code.
-The code is written in Python Language.
+The code is written in Python.